2011 NBA playoffs: (4) Oklahoma City Thunder vs. (8) Memphis Grizzlies

 This was the first playoff meeting between the Grizzlies and the Thunder.

-The Grizzlies and Thunder split the first 2 games of the series.
-In Game 3, the Grizzlies took a 2-1 series lead after overcoming a 16-point deficit late in the 3rd quarter.
-The Thunder tied the series in Game 4 after winning in triple OT 133-123.
-The Thunder blew out the Grizzlies in Game 5 99-72, but the Grizzlies tied the series at 3 when they defeated the Thunder 95-83 in Game 6.
-The Thunder finally advanced to their first conference finals since they moved from Seattle when they eliminated the Grizzlies 105-90 in Game 7.
-In that game, Russell Westbrook became the fifth player to record a triple double in a Game 7.
+The Grizzlies and Thunder split the first two games.
+Memphis took a 2–1 series lead after overcoming a 16-point deficit late in the third quarter of Game 3.
+The Thunder tied the series back up in Game 4 with a 133–123 victory in triple overtime.
+Oklahoma City blew out the Grizzlies in Game 5, 99–72, but Memphis tied the series again in Game 6.
+The Thunder finally advanced to their first conference finals since they moved from Seattle by eliminating the Grizzlies in seven games.
+In the finale, Russell Westbrook became the fifth player to record a triple double in a Game 7.